-In this Notice, we, us, our, CTC and the Company refer to Canadian Tire Corporation, Limited and the companies and trusts that it controls, where applicable.
+In this Notice, we, us, our, CTC and the Company refer to Canadian Tire Corporation, Limited and all entities controlled by it unless the context otherwise requires.
 You and your refer to CTC shareholders.

 Business of the Annual Meeting

 We will address four items at the Annual Meeting: